phatnguyenuit/vs-code/README.md

 1. Go to Symbol in Workspace: ⌘T

+1. Go to Line: ⌃G

 1. Jump to the matching bracket: ⇧⌘\

+1. Navigate to beginning and end of file: ⌘→ and ⌘←

 1. Navigate to beginning and end of file: ⌘↑ and ⌘↓